Lossy Coding of Correlated Sources over a Multiple Access Channel: Necessary Conditions and Separation Results: Introduction

-We consider the transmission of two correlated memoryless sources over a multiple access channel with fidelity criteria.
-The encoders and/or the decoder may have access to side information correlated with the sources.
-We propose an achievable joint source-channel coding scheme in the presence of correlated decoder side information.
-We then focus on the case when the two sources are conditionally independent given the side information available at the encoders and/or the decoder.
-First, we identify the necessary and sufficient conditions under which separation is optimal when the side information is shared between the encoders and the decoder.
-Additionally, we show that separation is optimal for sources with reconstruction constraints, when only the decoder has access to the side information conditioned on which the two sources are independent.
-Next, we consider the case when the decoder is required to recover the common information shared by both encoders losslessly, but can tolerate some distortion for the parts known only at a single encoder.
-We show that separation is also optimal for this case.
-We then consider the transmission of sources with a common part in the sense of G{\'a}cs-K{\"o}rner \cite{gacs1973common}, and investigate the conditions under which separation is optimal in the absence of side information.
+This paper studies the achievable distortion region for sending correlated sources over a MAC.
+In the first part of the paper, it is assumed that the encoders and/or the decoder may have access to side information correlated with the sources (see Fig.~\ref{Fig:Model1}).
+Initially, a joint source-channel coding scheme is proposed when side information is available only at the decoder.
+Then, we investigate separation theorems that emerge from the availability of a common observation at the encoders, or from the availability of side information at the encoders and the decoder.
+In doing so, we first focus on the scenario in which the encoders share a common observation conditioned on which the two sources are independent.
+For this setup, we show that separation is optimal when the decoder is required to recover the common observation losslessly, but can tolerate some distortion for the parts known only at a single encoder.
+Corresponding necessary and sufficient conditions are identified for the optimality of separation.
+Next, we consider the scenario in which the encoders and the decoder have access to shared side information, and show that separation is again optimal if the two sources are conditionally independent given the side information.

-Next, we provide necessary conditions for the transmission of correlated sources over a multiple access channel.
-This is achieved by providing a particular side information to the receiver and the transmitters, and using our results for transmitting correlated sources in the presence of side information.
-In particular, when the two sources are independent conditioned on the side information, our initial results indicate that the necessary and sufficient conditions can be achieved by considering separate source and channel coding.
-For the special case of transmitting bivariate Gaussian sources over a Gaussian multiple access channel, we provide comparisons of the necessary conditions obtained from our approach with the conditions from \cite{lapidoth2010sending} and \cite{7541654}.
-Our results show that the proposed technique provides the tightest known bound in certain scenarios.